Supasheet.

 Admin User Management

-Note this is a separate check from the RLS policies on the table itself: supasheet.users only has SELECT/UPDATE policies scoped to auth.uid() = id (a user reading/updating their own row) — there's no RLS path for inserting or deleting other users' rows at all.
-Every admin capability above works only because it's routed through a service-role Edge Function, not a direct authenticated-role table write.
+Note this is a separate check from the RLS policies on the table itself: supasheet.users only has policies scoped to pg_has_role(current_user, 'x-admin', 'member') for select/insert/update/delete (plus every user can read/update their own row via the JOIN edge in auth.uid() = id-style checks) — there's no RLS path for a non-x-admin role to insert or delete other users' rows at all.
+Every admin capability above works only because it's routed through a service-role Edge Function that independently re-checks x-admin membership server-side, not because the client happens to hold a table grant.

-Admin operations are not run as the signed-in user — they go through Deno Edge Functions in supabase/functions/:
+Admin operations are not run as the signed-in user — they go through Deno Edge Functions in supabase/functions/, each gated by requireRole(authHeader, "x-admin") (a call to supasheet.has_role('x-admin') over the caller's own token, independent of and in addition to the client-side UI check):

 • admin-create-user — Create a user with email + password